Usage¤

 Of course, you could also have build a the django_auth

-specify the name and path of the sub-directory, but using limit_to allows you
+Package by directly specify the name and path of the sub-directory, but using limit_to allows you to build the full tree, starting at the root (Django's directory).

 from dependenpy import Package

-django_auth = Package('auth', 'path/to/django/contrib/auth')
+django_auth = Package("auth", "path/to/django/contrib/auth")

 Create a Module¤